-- Distinguish: - Subjective reactions to subjective subject matter - The most awesome sports car of all time is ... - Subjective predictions about future events - The probability that Obama will be reelected is ... - Courts are rarely careful about keeping the two straight
+- Distinguish: - Subjective reactions to subjective subject matter - The most awesome sports car of all time is ... - Subjective predictions about objective future events - The probability that Obama will be reelected is ... - Courts are rarely careful about keeping the two straight

-Theory 3: ratings are selffulfiling prophecies
+Theory 3: self-fulfilling prophecies